Flame-Retardant Fabric Finishes: Phosphorus vs. Nitrogen Systems

 | Gas-phase action | Moderate | Primary |

-The definitive performance standard for flame retardant protective clothing in industrial applications is EN 11612 (Protective clothing — Clothing for protection against heat and flame).
+EN 11612 (Protective clothing — Clothing for protection against heat and flame) is the definitive performance standard for flame retardant protective clothing in industrial applications.
 This European standard, harmonized under the EU Personal Protective Equipment (PPE) Regulation, specifies minimum performance requirements for garments worn in environments where exposure to heat and flame is a hazard.
+EN 11612 tests fabric performance across several key metrics that certify the garment’s suitability for occupational thermal hazard environments.

 - Limited Flame Spread (LFS): Measures flame spread across the fabric surface after a specified exposure.
 Fabrics are classified A1 (no flame spread) or A2 (limited flame spread with no glowing or flaming debris).